 “I was in prison and you came to Me” (Matthew 25:36).
 Those words of Jesus, describing what to expect at the Judgment, should cause every Christian to consider those who are prisoners.
 While the world may be content to “lock them up and throw away the key”, such should never be our attitude.

-In the summer of 2016 the elders of the Central Church of Christ agreed to assume the oversight of NewLife Behavior Ministries, an outreach to inmates incarcerated in two area state prisons: Northeast Correctional Complex in Mountain City, and the NECX Carter County Annex in Roan Mountain.
+In the summer of 2016, the elders of the Central Church of Christ agreed to assume the oversight of NewLife Behavior Ministries, an outreach to inmates incarcerated in two area state prisons: Northeast Correctional Complex in Mountain City, and the NECX Carter County Annex in Roan Mountain.
+The Carter County Annex closed in 2020, and efforts were then focused on the Main Annex in Mountain City.

-Worship services are also conducted on Sunday afternoons at both the Mountain City and Roan Mountain facilities on select Sundays.
-Efforts are continuing for more opportunities to conduct worship services and classes.
+Worship services are also conducted on Sunday afternoons at both the main compound and the annex.
+Efforts are ongoing for more opportunities to conduct worship services and classes.

-The goal of NewLife Behavior Ministries, since 1984, has been “Reconciling individuals and their families to God, each other and society”.
+The goal of NewLife Behavior Ministries, since 1984, has been “Reconciling individuals and their families to God, each other, and society”.
 Why do we seek to work with those convicted of crimes?
-2 Corinthians 5:17 explains: “If any person be in Christ, he is a new creature…” That Scripture is found on the title page of ever NLB workbook.
+2 Corinthians 5:17 explains: “If any person be in Christ, he is a new creature…” That Scripture is found on the title page of every NLB workbook.
 God’s power can do amazing things!

 If you are interested in helping by sending cards or letters to those incarcerated, please click here for more information.